National Theatre of Szeged: Theatre in Szeged

 The last decades of the 19th century saw a surge of population in Szeged, thus the plays given by travelling companies (both Hungarian and German) rose rapidly.
 Plays were conducted in the upper city temple, and appropriate larger halls, like on the upper levels of the city council, until a dedicated smaller hall was opened for these purposes.
-This building represented significant fire hazard from 1823 onwards, and was demolished in 1847.
+As this building represented significant fire hazard from 1823 onwards, it was demolished in 1847.
 While theatrical plays continued in club houses, and a small theatre in the later Színház street, from 1840, leaders of the city continuously tried to allocate funds for a permanent stone structure.

 The building

 In 1878 the Szeged Theatrical Association was founded to raise funds for a future theatre.
-The huge reconstruction after the disastrous flood of 1879, that literally wiped the city, helped this effort.
+The huge reconstruction after the disastrous flood of 1879, which literally wiped the city, helped this effort.
 After the city council agreed upon the plans, construction began on the site bordered by the Vörösmarty, Deák Ferenc and Wesselényi streets in 1882.
-Used scenery for the theatre was bought from the tragically burned Ring Theatre of Vienna.
+Used scenery for the theatre was bought from the burned Ring Theatre of Vienna.
 The opening was on 14 October 1883, in the presence of Emperor Franz Joseph I.

 18 months after the opening, on 22 April 1885 the theatre was burned down.
 However, reconstruction was swift.
 The Fellner & Helmer company modified the previous plans to decrease the fire-hazard, and also made smaller alterations to the outer shape of the building.
-Historical theatre's ceiling decorations were painted in 1885 by the famous Vienna court painter Hermann von Kern (1839-1912).
+Historical theatre's ceiling decorations were painted in 1885 by the Vienna court painter Hermann Kern.
 The rebuilt theatre was opened on 2 October 1886.

-After 100 years of its opening, the theatre was renovated in 1978-86.
+After 100 years of its opening, the theatre was renovated during 1978–1986.